 Sonova’s know-how and history of innovation is reflected in its strong partnerships with leading academic institutions and opinion leaders around the world.

-We collaborate intensively with universities such as the Swiss Federal Institutes of Technology (ETH) in Zurich and Lausanne, the University of Zurich, the University of Manchester (UK), the University of Cambridge (UK), the University of Oldenburg (Germany), RWTH Aachen (Germany), Vanderbilt University in Nashville (US), Northwestern University in Chicago (US), and the University of Western Ontario in Waterloo (Canada).
+We collaborate intensively with universities such as the Swiss Federal Institutes of Technology (ETH) in Zurich and Lausanne, the University of Zurich, the University of Manchester (UK), the University of Hannover (Germany), the University of Oldenburg (Germany), Vanderbilt University in Nashville (US), the University of Melbourne (Australia), the University of Queensland (Australia) and the University of Western Ontario in Waterloo (Canada).
 We foster a close collaboration with these partners by offering support toward diploma theses for Master’s or PhD students.
 We do not just sponsor studies financially, but participate in the actual work by closely collaborating on research projects.

-Sonova maintains a strong in-depth relationship with the media as part of its commitment to ensure transparency, dialog, and accountability for all of its activities.
+Sonova drives and maintains a strong in-depth relationship with the media as part of its commitment to ensure transparency, dialog, and accountability for all of its activities.

-Our media relations team works globally with top-tier media, general media, trade media, financial media, and the major wire services to ensure that we reach as many people as possible, creating awareness of hearing loss and of our business.
+The media relations team works globally with top-tier media, general media, trade media, financial media, and the major wire services to ensure a fair disclosure of information for all stakeholders, creating awareness for hearing loss and its implications and of informing on key aspects of Sonova’s business activities.

 - Financial community